Frequently asked questions

 Nozawa Onsens bath houses are well maintained, always kept clean, and provide a comfortable setting for villagers' everyday use, as well as for visiting guests.

 With the complimentary bathing set which we provide (body soap, shampoo, face towel) wash your hair and body thoroughly, then rinse off before entering the bath.
 When you arrive to Nozawa Peaks we will give you further information on bathing etiquette to ensure you enjoy these fantastic baths.

 Do we need to make restaurant reservations in Nozawa Onsen?

 There are many fantastic restaurants in Nozawa Onsen.
 We recommend making reservations in advance if you would like to go to a specific restaurant, especially if you are in a big group.
-You can pop into any restaurant and make a reservation yourself for another night or call from our front desk.
+You can pop into any restaurant and make a reservation for another night, or call from our front desk.
 If you require assistance we are happy to help.
 Please see the restaurant and village guide available here.